Scalar Functions¶

 ¶

-Return a list containing the value for a given key or an empty list if the key is not contained in the map.
+Returns a list containing the value for the given key or an empty list if the key is not present in the map.

 map_extract(map, key)